Stuart Roosa and the Moon Tree Seeds

 [Bicentennial Report vol. 2]

 According to the entry above, from the "Bicentennial of the U.S.A.
-Final Report to the People"", vol. 2, 1977, seedlings were planted in 40 states.
+Final Report to the People", vol. 2, 1977, seedlings were planted in 40 states.
 As of August 2023, our list contains trees, living, dead, and some "status unknown" from 30 states.
 Two states (Nevada and North Dakota) are known to have received Douglas firs, but their disposition is unknown.
 Another two states (Maine and Minnesota) were allotted Douglas fir seedlings, but never requested them.
-Two other states that appear to have requested and/or gotten seedlings are New York, Nebraska, and South Carolina, although the existence or status of these possible trees is unknown or unconfirmed.
+Three other states that appear to have requested and/or gotten seedlings are New York, Nebraska, and South Carolina, although the existence or status of these possible trees is unknown or unconfirmed.
 This brings the total to 37 that may have been counted in that 40.

 First two images and letters credit U.S. Forest Service